FakhirAhmedKhan/portfolio/README.md

 The project features a clean, well-documented codebase:

 - Organized CSS with grouped selectors and clear comments
-- Optimized JavaScript with clear documentation
+- Modular, OOP JavaScript for easy maintenance and extension
 - Easy-to-modify particle effect parameters
-- Modular structure for easy additions/modifications
+- Simple structure for easy additions/modifications

 ## 📱 Browser Support